-Keep the battery away from sparks and open flames during charging, since the battery gives off an explosive gas mixture of hydrogen and oxygen.
+Batteries produce an explosive gas mixture of hydrogen and oxygen that can cause serious injury and burns if ignited.
+Keep the battery away from sparks and open flames during charging.
 When using a battery charger, connect the battery to the charger before turning on the charger.
 This procedure prevents sparks at the battery terminals which could ignite any battery gases.